How Does McDonald’s 🍔 Offer an Affordable Price Slogan?

 As a business, you want to clearly communicate an established value at the right time that the menu’s overarching value is in the customer’s mind rather than the price.

-Australia McCafes: the Key into creating an Affordable Price Slogan
+Australia McCafes: the Key for creating an Affordable Price Slogan

 McCafe started in Melbourne, VIC in 1993, where customers can buy a standard coffee drink just like in any Starbucks.
 Overall, the popularity of McCafe has the rest of the world following the Australian footsteps and people are willing to pay a high price.

 McCafes are important to Macca’s brand and price positioning.
 It meets the high standards of modern-day versions of gourmet coffee.
 Price points for McCafe coffee, for example, are on par with independent cafes and barista-made coffee.
-Also, most McDonald’s branches worldwide offer Wi-Fi access when they dine in.
-Then, offer customers to wash their meals down with coffee and that simply makes their day.
+Also, most McDonald’s branches worldwide offer Wi-Fi access when customers dine in.
+Couple that with an offer to wash their meals down with coffee and that simply makes their day.

 The McCafe brand has single-handedly generated lots of cross-sales opportunities, capturing a significant share of growth (e.g., coffee and a bun, coffee and Big Mac, coffee and a Mac Breakfast wrap).
 It has demonstrated a stable cross-price elasticity with the rest of Macca’s menu determined by ongoing elasticity regression modelling and then refined by ongoing conjoint analysis based on many coffee menu items.